SanjoSolutions/consciousness-research/README.md

 * Always ask for permission before you calibrate something.
 * Always state explicitly the intention to serve God (i.e. in the form of "In the name of the highest good").
-* Always only calibrate things other than calibrating if you have permission, if you have permission.
-And only find out if you have permission via consciousness calibrations.
+* Always only calibrate things if you have permission.
+Calibrating if you have permission seems fine.

 From my experience revelation can reveal information that can be helpful for further inquiry with consciousness calibrations.